JuliaAlos/MTP-TeamA/README.md

 ## Tasks
 - [x] Install OS & Set up.
-- [ ] Read file from USB: Detect when an USB device has been connected and read the content of the .txt file.
+- [x] Read file from USB: Detect when an USB device has been connected and read the content of the .txt file.
 - [x] Ping with the tranciever: Enable the communication with the nRF24 module.
+- [x] Enabling LCD display.
+- [x] Automatic start python code.

 ----
 # Completed Tasks (Explanation for traceability)